A Reference Architecture for the American Multi-Modal Energy System: Modeling

 \section{Modeling}

 This paper uses the Systems Modeling Language (SysML)\cite{Friedenthal:2011:00,Reichwein:2012:00,SE-Handbook-Working-Group:2011:00,Weilkiens:2007:00, Crawley:2015:00,Dori:2015:00,Rumbaugh:2005:00} to define the AMES reference architecture.
+More specifically, the metadata of the input datasets are conserved, reorganized and drawn within SySML block definition and activity diagrams.
+This data-driven approach produces a SysML reference architecture that includes: 1.) the different facilities that comprise the AMES form and 2.) their processes that comprise the AMES functionality and allocated architecture.
 Fig. \ref{AMESModel} shows the system boundary of the AMES around its four constituent energy systems of electricity, oil, natural gas and coal.
 The high level flows of matter and energy between these four energy systems and across the system boundary are also defined.
 The matter and energy flows in Fig. \ref{AMESModel} also restrict the set of operands in the AMES.
 While the Platts dataset does specify a much larger number of energy products, this analysis, for tractability, has classified all flows of matter and energy into the following set of operands: coal, raw natural gas, processed natural gas, crude oil, processed oil, syngas, liquid biomass feedstock, solid biomass feedstock, solar irradiance, wind energy, uranium, water energy (for cooling), electric power, withdrawn water, mine effluent, processing effluent, and thermal effluent.
+Therefore, Fig. \ref{AMESModel} shows the input flow of these quantities of matter/energy operands from the domestic supply sources, the energy imports, and the natural environment across the system boundary and the output flow of these quantities to domestic consumption, energy exports, water treatment facilities, and the natural environment.
+In all cases, these input/output flows are specified in mass flow rates (e.g. Kg/time) or power (W) or both where the associated matter has an intrinsic energy content (e.g. heating value of natural gas).

-From a form perspective, Fig. \ref{AMESClass} presents a block definition diagram of the AMES and its four constituent energy systems as classes.
+From a form perspective, Fig. \ref{AMESClass} presents a class diagram of the AMES and its four constituent energy systems as classes.
 For graphical simplicity, each of these energy system classes adopt attributes to represent their component infrastructure facilities and resources.
 Furthermore, association links are removed for graphical clarity and may be otherwise deduced from the associated activity diagram.
-The following subsections elaborate the form and function of these systems in turn.
+The following subsections elaborate the form and function of these systems.